flexxui/flexx/docs/guide/widgets_components.rst

 Widgets are what we call "components", which are a central part of the event system.
 They are what allows widgets to have properties and react to things happening in other parts of the application.
-But let's not get ahead of ourselves; the event system is dicsussed in the next chapter.
+But let's not get ahead of ourselves; the event system is discussed in the next chapter.

 For the moment, it's enough to know that the :class:`Widget <flexx.ui.Widget>`